 Our estimates of the potential patient population which can be treated may be inaccurate affecting the amount of revenue obtainable for any product.
 Likewise, the amount of revenue that can be obtained in relation to our programs may be impacted by the nature of pricing reimbursement coverage or schemes available or in place in any specific country and the continuation of such coverage and schemes.
 If reimbursement is not available, or is available only at limited levels, we may not be able to successfully commercialise our product candidates, even if approved.
-We currently have no marketing sales or distribution infrastructure with respect to our product candidates and we will have to establish a marketing capability prior to bringing any product candidate to market or outsource this function to a third party.
+We currently have limited marketing, sales or distribution capabilities and have limited sales or marketing experience within our organisation.
+If one or more of our product candidates is approved, we intend either to build our sales and marketing organisation with technical expertise and supporting distribution capabilities to commercialise that product candidate, or to outsource this function to a third party.
+There are risks involved with either building our own sales and marketing capabilities and entering into arrangements with third parties to perform these services.
 Even if we are successful in obtaining regulatory approval, the commercial success of our product candidates will depend upon the degree of market acceptance by physicians, patients, payors and others in the medical community.